kirkjerk/Blog/content/blog/Recreational-Programming-and-the-Culture-of-Learning/index.md

 ## Processing and p5.js

-Processing was started in 2001 by Casey Reas and Ben Fry as a Java-based "flexible software sketchbook and a language for learning how to code within the context of the visual arts".
+Processing was started in 2001 by Casey Reas and Ben Fry as a Java-based "flexible software sketchbook and a language for learning how to code within the context of the visual arts."
 Over the years I've created many [toys](https://toys.alienbill.com/) and [games](https://games.alienbill.com/advent/) in it... it provided an excellent way to keep my Java skills from gathering too much rust when I was focused on developing in other languages.

-When I began working with Processing in 2004, I was delighted by its ease of use - most environments require a lot of ceremony and boiler plate to do anything, but with Processing you can fire up the mini-IDE, type a few easy-to-remember statements, press the run button, and your program is off and running.
-Every command in its command list [reference page](https://processing.org/reference/) is a ready-to-run mini-program - encouraging quick experimentation and learning.
+When I began working with Processing in 2004, I was delighted by its ease of use &mdash; most environments require a lot of ceremony and boiler plate to do anything, but with Processing you can fire up the mini-IDE, type a few easy-to-remember statements, press the run button, and your program is off and running.
+Every command in its command list [reference page](https://processing.org/reference/) is a ready-to-run mini-program &mdash; encouraging quick experimentation and learning.

 These days I suggest people use [p5.js](https://p5js.org/), the officially sanctioned JavaScript port.
 It shares the principles of being very low friction to start with: you can go to its [online editor](https://editor.p5js.org/) and enter the following code: